gershwin-desktop/gershwin-documentation/NETWORK.md

 rpc: files
 ```

-The configure services to start at boot:
+To configure services to start at boot for authentication:
 ```
 # sysrc nisdomainname="home.local"
 # sysrc nis_client_enable="YES"
-# sysrc rpc_lockd_enable="YES"
 ```

 Now start the services